Skip to main content

 of high school graduates

-served by our grantees persisted after their first year of college, compared to 73% of all college students.
+served by grantees stayed enrolled after their first year of college, compared to 73% of all college students in California.

 education Spotlight